 4. Locate Your Spa Near A Natural Windbreak

-Placing your Bestway Lay-Z-Spa in an area with a windbreak helps to maintain a steady water temperature.
-Wind exposure reduces temperature and something as simple as fencing forms an effective shield.
-However windbreaks like trees or shrubs can come with the disadvantage of shedding bits of themselves into the water so it is advisable to avoid using them as shields from the wind.
+Natural windbreaks like trees or shrubs can come with the disadvantage of shedding bits of themselves into the water so we recommend avoiding using plants to as shields from the wind.

-If your spa is in an open area or requires a bit more protection then the Lay-Z-Spa dome can provide increased efficiency and flexibility.
+If your spa is in an open area or requires a bit more privacy, why not explore our favourite hot tub hideaways!

 5. Insulate & Protect The Bottom Of Your Spa!

-Investing in a Lay-Z-Spa Floor Protector not only helps stop heat from dispersing as rapidly when it comes into contact with colder surfaces, but it can also help increase the lifespan of your spa by protecting against abrasions and damage caused by rougher surfaces.
+A Lay-Z-Spa Floor Protector not only helps further insulate your hot tub, but it can also help increase the lifespan of your spa by protecting against abrasions and damage caused by rougher surfaces.

 In order to save money on chlorine and other chemicals make sure your spa is at its correct pH before treating the water.
-Maintaining a pH level of 7.2 to 7.6 will ensure that chlorine added to your spa water can work efficiently since a pH of around 7.4 is optimal for chlorine disinfection.
-This ensures you do not waste chlorine at an inefficient pH level, ensuring your spa is more efficient to maintain as well as being cheaper to run.
+Maintaining a pH level of 7.2 to 7.6 will ensure that chlorine added to your spa water can work efficiently so you don’t end up wasting chlorine

-To manage your pH levels first measure the spa water with pH dip tests before adding pH plus or pH minus to your spa where appropriate.
-Please also view our full guide to adjusting pH levels in your Lay-Z-Spa
+To manage your pH levels first measure the spa water with Dip Tests Strips before adding pH plus or pH minus to your spa where appropriate.
+For more help with balancing chemicals, check out our Chemical Guide.

 8. Make use of your Power Saving Timer

-The power saving timer is ideal for ensuring your spa is as cost efficient as possible.
-It prevents wastage of power by allowing you to set the time and duration of the heating cycle for the spa so that you can enjoy your spa at a time of your choosing without having to leave the heater on at all times
+The Power Saving Timer prevents wastage of power by allowing you to set the time and duration of the heating cycle for the spa so that you can enjoy your spa at a time of your choosing without having to leave your Lay-Z-Spa heater on at all times.

 9. Fill from the Warm Tap

 A simple but effective way to save money when filling your spa is to use water from the hot tap.
-It is usually cheaper to start your spa with warm water (ensure the water is no hotter than 40°C) rather than filling the spa with cold water and waiting for the spa to heat up itself.
+It is usually cheaper to start your spa with warm water (ensure the water is no hotter than 40°C and that you have added a thin layer of cold water to the spa first) rather than filling the spa with cold water and waiting for the spa to heat up itself.